About HEAR HEAR!

 HEAR HEAR! is sharing a cold beer with your best mates and belting out the lyrics of your favourite band.
 Feel goosebumps crawl up your spine as the crowd takes over vocal duties and you take in a breathtaking sunset during that one guitar solo.
 What better place to renew old friendships and make new friends for life?

-HEAR HEAR! offers four stages: WAH WAH, GIMME GIMME, YEAH YEAH and KNOCK KNOCK.
 The musical emphasis is on indie, rock and electronica in all its forms.
-Exact stage times will be announced as soon as the line-up is complete.
 The first band will take the stage at 11 in the morning and the headliner will finish at 1 am.
 Monday, the day after HEAR HEAR!, is a public holiday.
 In other words, plenty of reasons to let loose.

-In the GIMME GIMME tent, the biggest at HEAR HEAR!, we will dive into the night with a live show by Vitalic, raise a glass to Balthazar, go crazy dancing like no one’s watching to Future Islands and Anna Calvi will give us a glimpse into her dark, romantic soul while taming her guitar.
+We will raise a glass to Balthazar, go crazy dancing like no one’s watching to Future Islands and Anna Calvi will give us a glimpse into her dark, romantic soul while taming her guitar.

-Knock Knock, who's there?
-Among others, the Australian sample artisans of The Avalanches, Battles with their progressive rock sound and you can also catch the swirling London post-punk sensation Squid.
-The wonderful Porridge Radio brings haunting, unruly indie pop and Billy Nomates, like her friends Sleaford Mods, throws everything from Brexit to inequality into the melee and makes a rude but wonderful mess of it.
-Opening act Meskerem Mees may be a little softer but will be an uppercut regardless.
-Place to be is the KNOCK KNOCK tent.
+Furthermore, you can also enjoy the Australian sample artisans of The Avalanches, Battles with their progressive rock sound and you can also catch the swirling London post-punk sensation Squid.
+Billy Nomates, like her friends Sleaford Mods, throws everything from Brexit to inequality into the melee and makes a rude but wonderful mess of it.

 MUSIC & PLEASURE